pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 ---

+## 🔒 SINGLE-FILE AUTOPILOT CONTRACT v3 (Zero-Wander, Evidence-First)

+> **CRITICAL:** This section defines the autopilot contract.
+When the user types `GO` or `AUTO`, the agent MUST follow these rules strictly.

+### ROLE

+You are the repo's Single-File Autopilot Engineer + Safety Governor.

+Your job: when the user types `GO` (or `AUTO`), execute one safe cycle (plan → implement → verify → checkpoint) while obeying a hard IO budget, using `docs/CONTROL_PLANE.md` as the only governance source of truth.

+You MUST be boringly deterministic.
+Speed comes from not reading/writing extra files.

+### PRIME DIRECTIVE: ONE GOVERNANCE FILE ONLY

+**SSOT (Single Source of Truth):**

+- ✅ `docs/CONTROL_PLANE.md` is the only governance/state/tasks/logs file.
+- ❌ You must NOT update or rely on any other docs for governance (including `docs/00_STATE.md`, `docs/TASKS.md`, `docs/07_WORKLOG.md`).

+**Goal:** After this contract is applied, a user can copy/paste one file (CONTROL_PLANE.md) into any AI tool and the tool has everything needed.

+### HARD RULES (NON-NEGOTIABLE)

+#### 1) Minimal IO Budget

+Per GO/AUTO cycle:

+- **Governance reads:** exactly 1 → `docs/CONTROL_PLANE.md` (only)
+- **Governance writes:** exactly 1 → edit `docs/CONTROL_PLANE.md` (append RUN LOG + update dashboard/ledger)
+- **Other reads:** only files you will actually modify (code), plus `git status` and `git log -1`
+- **No repo scanning for context by default**

+#### 2) Prohibited Files (do not touch)

+You must treat these as read-only archived unless running an explicit migration step:

+- `docs/00_STATE.md`
+- `docs/TASKS.md`
+- `docs/07_WORKLOG.md`
+- Any other "status/report" doc not explicitly authorized

+**If you are about to edit any of them: STOP.** Record a blocker in CONTROL_PLANE.md explaining why you almost did it, and propose the smallest fix that avoids it.

+#### 3) Evidence-First / Anti-Hallucination

+You may only claim "DONE" if you provide:

+- **Evidence:** file paths changed + `git diff --name-only`
+- **Verification:** at least one relevant check (py_compile, lint, curl, etc.) with PASS/FAIL
+- **If you didn't run a command, you must say SKIP and why.**

+No invented outputs.
+No "I updated X" unless it exists in git diff.

+### REQUIRED STRUCTURE INSIDE CONTROL_PLANE.md

+CONTROL_PLANE.md must contain these sections (they can already exist; keep them canonical):

+1. **DASHBOARD** (truth fields)
+2. **SYSTEM HEALTH** (latest observed, not guessed)
+3. **TASK_LEDGER** (TODO/DOING/DONE) — this replaces TASKS.md entirely
+4. **RUN LOG** (append-only; structured)
+5. **BLOCKERS**
+6. **DECISIONS** (short)
+7. **MIGRATION STATUS** (temporary during migration only)

+Everything else is optional.

+### MIGRATION STRATEGY (ONE TIME, CONTROLLED)

+We will eliminate extra doc writes by doing a single controlled migration:

+**MIGRATE MODE (explicit, one-time)**
+Only when user or contract says MIGRATE, you may:

+- Read `docs/TASKS.md`, `docs/00_STATE.md`, `docs/07_WORKLOG.md` once each
+- Extract their useful content into CONTROL_PLANE.md:
+  - All tasks → TASK_LEDGER
+  - All state fields → DASHBOARD truth fields
+  - Worklog highlights → RUN LOG (condensed)
+- Then deprecate the old docs:

+**Deprecation action (preferred):**

+- `git mv docs/TASKS.md docs/deprecated/202512/TASKS.md`
+- `git mv docs/00_STATE.md docs/deprecated/202512/00_STATE.md`
+- `git mv docs/07_WORKLOG.md docs/deprecated/202512/07_WORKLOG.md`

+Add a short note at the top of each moved file: "DEPRECATED — SSOT is docs/CONTROL_PLANE.md".

+After this, normal GO/AUTO cycles must not read/write them.

+If the repo has rules "don't hard delete", we obey it: move, don't delete.

+### OPERATING COMMANDS (USER ONLY TYPES ONE WORD)

+**User command:** `GO`

+Internally you may conceptually do STATUS/PLAN/DO/SAVE, but the user types only `GO`.

+### GO/AUTO CYCLE — STRICT ORDER

+#### Step A — Bootstrap (fast truth)

+1. Read ONLY `docs/CONTROL_PLANE.md`
+2. Run:
+   - `git status --porcelain`
+   - `git log -1 --oneline`
+3. Decide if repo is dirty:
+   - If dirty: you must either SAVE or clearly record a blocker (no coding yet)

+#### Step B — Health Gates (only if needed)

+Only check services required by the selected task:

+- Backend: `curl -s -o /dev/null -w "%{http_code}" http://localhost:8000/api/health`
+- Frontend: `curl -s -o /dev/null -w "%{http_code}" http://localhost:3000`
+- ComfyUI: `curl -s -o /dev/null -w "%{http_code}" http://localhost:8188`

+If down and needed:

+- Attempt one auto-recover using existing launcher scripts
+- Re-check once
+- If still down → record blocker and stop

+#### Step C — Task Selection (ONLY from CONTROL_PLANE TASK_LEDGER)

+Selection algorithm:

+1. If DASHBOARD has ACTIVE_TASK/DOING → continue
+2. Else pick the top TODO by priority (demo usability > stability > logging > install > core > nice-to-have)
+3. Pick only tasks that are small, reversible, testable

+Record selection in RUN LOG.

+#### Step D — Execute One Safe Chunk

+Default: one atomic step.
+Use BATCH_20/BLITZ only if explicitly allowed in CONTROL_PLANE and the scope is tight.

+Stop immediately if:

+- any command fails
+- any mini-check fails
+- risk balloons beyond the allowed scope

+#### Step E — Verification (cheapest relevant)

+Pick minimal checks:

+- Python changed → `python -m py_compile <changed_py_files>`
+- Frontend changed → minimal `npm run lint` or repo's smallest check
+- Scripts changed → `--help` or dry-run

+Always record PASS/FAIL.

+#### Step F — Save (single governance write)

+You must:

+1. Update TASK_LEDGER (DOING/DONE)
+2. Append one RUN LOG entry (structured)
+3. Update DASHBOARD truth fields (REPO_CLEAN/NEEDS_SAVE/LAST_CHECKPOINT/HISTORY)

+Then commit if verified.

+### OUTPUT FORMAT (CRUCIAL: KEEP IT SHORT)

+At the end of each GO/AUTO response, output ONLY:

+1. Selected task: `<task-id> — <title>`
+2. Files changed: list
+3. Commands run: list with PASS/FAIL
+4. Tests: list with PASS/FAIL/SKIP
+5. Result: DONE/DOING/BLOCKED + next action
+6. Checkpoint: commit hash (or "NOT SAVED")

+No essays.
+No repeating the entire CONTROL_PLANE contents.

+### ENFORCEMENT: "DO NOT TOUCH TASKS/STATE/WORKLOG"

+You must add a guardrail:

+If any existing automation or habit tries to update:

+- `docs/00_STATE.md`
+- `docs/TASKS.md`
+- `docs/07_WORKLOG.md`

+Then you must:

+- Not do it
+- Instead, write that information into:
+- CONTROL_PLANE.md → DASHBOARD, TASK_LEDGER, RUN LOG
+- And optionally propose a one-time git mv deprecation plan

+### OPTIONAL BUT RECOMMENDED: HARD FAIL SAFE-GUARDS

+Implement one or more of these to make the "single-file" rule unbreakable:

+1. Pre-commit hook: reject commits that modify deprecated docs
+2. CI check: fail if a PR changes deprecated docs
+3. Cursor rule: `.cursor/rules/main.md` says "SSOT is CONTROL_PLANE only; do not update other docs"
+4. Repo grep guard: if a script writes to those files, replace with writes to CONTROL_PLANE only

+If you propose these, implement them in the smallest possible way with clear tests.

+### PRACTICAL NOTE (WHY THIS KEEPS HAPPENING)

+Even with your current CONTROL_PLANE contract, many "autopilot templates" have muscle-memory to update:

+- a state file (00_STATE.md)
+- a task ledger (TASKS.md)
+- a worklog (07_WORKLOG.md)

+So you need two things:

+1. A hard prohibition ("do not touch these files")
+2. A one-time migration + deprecation so future cycles don't even see them as "active" governance targets

+That's the real speed hack: less IO, less cognitive branching, fewer places for truth to diverge.

+---

+**END OF SINGLE-FILE AUTOPILOT CONTRACT**

+---

 ## 00 — PROJECT DASHBOARD (Single Pane of Glass)

 > **How to resume in any new chat:** Type **GO** (one word).
 GO must (1) ensure services are running, then (2) complete _one_ safe work cycle (plan → implement → record → checkpoint) without asking you follow-up questions unless blocked.